uboslinux/ubos-website/content/docs/developers/setup/parallels.md

 ---
-title: Developing using Arch Linux on Parallels on Apple Silicon with a systemd-nspawn container
+title: Developing using Arch Linux using Parallels on Apple Silicon with a systemd-nspawn container
+breadcrumbtitle: With Arch Linux, systemd-nspawn, Parallels on Apple Silicon
-weight: 40
+weight: 50
 ---

 ## Summary of the setup